primer/css/docs/content/utilities/layout.md

 </div>
 ```

-Use `.width-comfortable` to set width to `65ch`.
+Use `.width-comfortable` to set max width to `65ch`.
 This can be used on text elements to shorten the line length for better readability.

 ```html live
 <p class="width-comfortable">